lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns the string override for the node on the target
+Returns: string: the string override for the node on the target

 **Parameters**

-    Form ref: target of function (e.g. $system.player)
+    Form: ref: target of function (e.g. $system.player)
-    bool isFemale: true if a female target, false otherwise
+    bool: isFemale: true if a female target, false otherwise
-    string node: NIO node you are working with
+    string: node: NIO node you are working with
-    int _key: NIO key
+    int: _key: NIO key
-    int index: NIO index
+    int: index: NIO index